SallyMcGrath/SallyMcGrath/README.md

 - 👯 I’m looking to collaborate on [Code Your Future](https://CodeYourFuture)
 - 💬 Ask me about [volunteering at CYF](https://codeyourfuture.io/volunteers/)
 - 📫 How to reach me: contact@codeyourfuture.io
-- ⚡ Fun fact: I know you are reading this, North West 6!
+- ⚡ Fun fact: I know you are reading this, ITP #1!
 I can seeeeeeeee you! 😉